Skip to content

 HR & benefits administration

 Gusto wins on HR depth.
-Benefits administration (health, dental, 401k, FSA/HSA) with broker support, onboarding workflows, employee self-service, PTO tracking, performance review tools.
-QuickBooks Payroll offers HR features at higher tiers but the layer is less mature — benefits administration in particular is meaningfully behind Gusto’s.
+Benefits administration (health, dental, 401k, FSA/HSA) with broker support, onboarding workflows, employee self-service, PTO tracking, and performance-review tools.
+QuickBooks Payroll offers HR features at its higher tiers, but the layer is less mature — benefits administration in particular is meaningfully behind Gusto’s.
 Edge: Gusto, especially for benefits-offering businesses.

 06